rwhetten/DeepSeqAnalysis/docs/source/error-correct.rst

 Exercises
 *********

+For the current class, the text file `error_correction_files.txt <https://drive.google.com/open?id=1doOQv2I4gKxNJspk88XmgiGAOQc53b7E>`_ contains a list of wget commands for the direct download of files necessary for the following exercises.

 1. The MaSuRCA (Maryland SuperRead - Celera Assembler) program is installed on the VCL machine image.
 This program uses k-mers detected in filtered and trimmed fastq sequence reads to expand typical paired-end reads from an Illumina sequencing instrument into what it calls "super-reads".

 \